Midwife Samantha Nightingale makes induction of labour film.

 What do women need to know about induction of labour?
-A co-creation approach to supporting women’s experience of birth following induction led by Miss Samantha Nightingale.
+A co-creation approach to supporting women’s experiences of birth following induction of labour led by Miss Samantha Nightingale.

 For a variety of reasons there has been a move to offer induction of labour (IOL) to more women, which has led to an increase in demand for induction of labour.
 But the process can have a significant effect on overall birth experience.

 There is evidence that some women develop post-traumatic stress disorder (PTSD) following a traumatic birth experience.

 PTSD is also known to be associated with negative effects on child development, and mother-infant bonding and relationships.

 Research midwife, Samantha Nightingale, is developing a film to help mothers prepare for the induction process using the views of 20-30 women who have experienced induction and know what is involved.